spatie/laravel-migrate-fresh/README.md

 This package fires several events, which you can hook into to perform some extra logic rebuilding the database.

 - `Spatie\MigrateFresh\Events\DroppingTables`: will be fired right before dropping the first table
-- `Spatie\MigrateFresh\Events\DroppedTables`: will be fired right after all the tables have been dropped and before running the `up` steps of the migrations.
+- `Spatie\MigrateFresh\Events\DroppedTables`: will be fired right after all the tables have been dropped and before running the `up` steps of the migrations

 ## Changelog